Risks related to our organization, structure and operation

 If we are unable to use tax loss carryforwards to reduce future taxable income or benefit from favorable tax legislation, our business, results of operations and financial condition may be adversely affected.
 We may incur unexpected tax charges, including penalties, due to the failure of tax planning or due to the challenge by tax authorities on the basis of transfer pricing.
 Any changes to Belgian and international taxation legislation or the interpretation of such legislation by tax authorities may influence our activities, financial situation and results.
 Such potential changes and their impact are monitored carefully by management and its advisors.

-Being active in research and development in Belgium and France, we have benefited from certain research and development incentives.
-If the Belgian and/or the French government decide to eliminate, or reduce the scope or the rate of, the research and development incentive benefit, either of which it could decide to do at any time, our results of operations could be adversely affected.
+Being active in research and development in Belgium, France and the Netherlands, we have benefited from certain research and development incentives.
+If the Belgian and/or the French and/or the Dutch government decide to eliminate, or reduce the scope or the rate of, the research and development incentive benefit, either of which it could decide to do at any time, our results of operations could be adversely affected.

 Our inability to qualify for the abovementioned advantageous tax regimes, as well as the introduction of the minimum taxable base and any other future adverse changes of Belgian tax legislation, may adversely affect our business, results of operations and financial condition.

 We have received several technological innovation grants to date, to support various research programs from an agency of the Flemish government to support technological innovation in Flanders.
+In 2019 we have also received a grant from the National Institute for Health and Disability Insurance.
 If we fail to comply with our contractual obligations under the applicable technological innovation grant agreements, we could be forced to repay all or part of the grants received.
-Such repayment could adversely affect our ability to finance our research and development projects.

 We annually establish a detailed budget that is submitted to the board of directors for review and approval.
 Our performance compared to the budget is continuously monitored by our executive committee and is discussed with the board of directors at least once per quarter.
 For the establishment of our financial information, we have processes and methods in place that enable the preparation of consolidated financial statements for our annual and quarterly reporting.
 Our management reporting systems – which include an advanced integrated ERP system – secure the generation of consistent financial and operational information, allowing management to follow-up our performance on a daily basis.